 Each of these twelve edge-located sites is shared with four adjacent cells, and thus contributes (12 × ¼) = 3 atoms to the cell.
 Added to the single hole contained in the middle of the cell, this makes a total of 4 octahedral sites per unit cell.
 This is the same as the number we calculated above for the number of atoms in the cell.

-Many pure metals and compounds form face-centered cubic (cubic close- packed) structures.
+Many ion-derived compounds and pure metals form face-centered cubic (cubic close- packed) structures.
 The existence of tetrahedral and octahedral holes in these lattices presents an opportunity for "foreign" atoms to occupy some or all of these interstitial sites.
 In order to retain close-packing, the interstitial atoms must be small enough to fit into these holes without disrupting the host CCP lattice.
 When these atoms are too large, which is commonly the case in ionic compounds, the atoms in the interstitial sites will push the host atoms apart so that the face-centered cubic lattice is somewhat opened up and loses its close-packing character.

 Alkali halides that crystallize with the "rock-salt" structure exemplified by sodium chloride can be regarded either as a FCC structure of one kind of ion in which the octahedral holes are occupied by ions of opposite charge, or as two interpenetrating FCC lattices made up of the two kinds of ions.
 The two shaded octahedra illustrate the identical coordination of the two kinds of ions; each atom or ion of a given kind is surrounded by six of the opposite kind, resulting in a coordination expressed as (6:6).